 I prefer to use a dual-monitor setup wherever possible.
-However, the alignment of the monitor is pretty important as I have to use the mouse on both the monitors, and having it in the wrong position is definitely a pain.
+However, the alignment of the monitor is pretty important as I have to use the mouse on both monitors and having it in the wrong position is definitely a pain.

 Windows Vista users had an option to change the alignment of the screen, from right to left or left to right in the Windows mobility center.
 However, Windows 7 does not have the same option.
 Quite curiously, I asked the question on Twitter, as not much info was available for it online, and thankfully @edbott replied to me with the answer.

 So if anyone else is facing a problem with changing the dual monitor position on Windows 7, here is a solution for it.
 Please make sure that your external display is already connected and functional.